About Me

 For your convenience, I'm posting the references for the above I am currently (depending on the last update) using: the bib items.

-Undergraduate level
+Past teaching - Undergraduate level

 • Introduction to Differential Equations

-• (en) Virginia Tech, Fall 2023, CRN 87176 (L, Course Info)
+• (en) Virginia Tech, Fall 2023, CRN 87176 (L)

-• (en) Virginia Tech, Fall 2023, CRN 92235 (L, Course Info)
+• (en) Virginia Tech, Fall 2023, CRN 92235 (L)

-• (en) Virginia Tech, Spring 2023 (L, Course Info)
+• (en) Virginia Tech, Spring 2023, CRN 17316 (L)

 • Numerical Analysis

-• (fr) University of Geneva, Fall 2020 - Fall 2023 (TA for prof. Gilles Vilmart)
+• (fr) University of Geneva, Fall 2020 - Fall 2023 (TA for Prof. Gilles Vilmart)

 • Linear Algebra

-• (fr-en) University of Geneva, Fall 2019 (TA for prof. Bart Vandereycken)
+• (fr-en) University of Geneva, Fall 2019 (TA for Prof. Bart Vandereycken)

-• (cz) Charles University in Prague, Fall 2017 (TA for prof. Libor Barto)
+• (cz) Charles University in Prague, Fall 2017 (TA for Prof. Libor Barto)

 • Calculus I

-• (fr-en) University of Geneva, Fall 2019 - Fall 2021 (TA for prof. Pavol Ševera)
+• (fr-en) University of Geneva, Fall 2019 - Fall 2021 (TA for Prof. Pavol Ševera)

 • (cz) Prague University of Economics and Business, Fall 2016 - Fall 2017 (TA for Dr. Lukáš Krump)

-Graduate level
+Past teaching - Graduate level

 • Maxwell Equations and Scientific Computing

-• (fr-en) University of Geneva, Spring 2020 (TA for prof. Martin Gander)
+• (fr-en) University of Geneva, Spring 2020 (TA for Prof. Martin Gander)

 • Low-rank Models in Scientific Simulation and Machine Learning